luetkemj/jsrlt/tutorial/part9.md

 };
 ```

 Next we'll create functions to render and clear each section of our UI.
-That way we will be able to do something like this:
+The goal is to be able to do something like this:

 ```
 if (gameState === 'GAME') {